Ann Haessel’s Artwork Featured by Montreal Clothing Company

 Now she is embarking on a new journey.
 Le Galeriste in Montreal combines clothing with images by artists.
 When they called Ann, wanting to incorporate her work into their clothing lines, it caught her by surprise.
 She found a photographer, Darold Black, who sent the company photos of some of her work.
 For every image submitted, they send back photos of 10 different items of clothing for her approval.

-She has teamed up with Cindy Giesbrecht, also a fibre artist and the daughter of fellow Garrison Green residents Connie and Art Giesbrecht, Together they are preparing to do a joint exhibition next fall.
+She has teamed up with Cindy Giesbrecht, also a fibre artist and the daughter of fellow Garrison Green residents Connie and Art Giesbrecht, Together they are preparing to do a joint exhibition.

 “The association with this company is something new that keeps me interested in life,” said Ann.
 “I’m 78.
 I didn’t think I’d be embarking on a new business venture, but it’s so nice to enjoy a little more success as I age.
 I have been totally blessed by this.”

-Ann continues to hone her creative side, and plans to expand her art by using some of things she is learning in the art studio, and perhaps incorporating clay and other elements into her already fascinating art pieces.
+Ann continues to hone her creative side and plans to expand her art by using some of the things she is learning in the art studio and perhaps incorporating clay and other elements into her already fascinating art pieces.

 Photos by Darold Black and Sherana Productions.
 Videos by Sherana Productions.

 Speak with one of our active living advisors about life in a United community.
 They can arrange tours of our Garrison Green and Fish Creek communities.
 If you know a friend or family member who could benefit from living in a United community, send them a link to our website or blog, or arrange a future visit.
 We are happy to help!